darthsoup/laravel-whmcs/README.md

 composer require darthsoup/laravel-whmcs
 ```

-Package will be installed automaticlly through composer package discovery.
+Package will be installed automatically through composer package discovery.
 If not, then you need to register
-the `DarthSoup\Whmcs\WhmcsService` service provider in your config/app.php.
+the `DarthSoup\Whmcs\WhmcsService` service provider in your `config/app.php`.

-Optionally, you can add the alias if you prefer to use the Facade
+Optionally, you can add the alias if you prefer to use the Facade:

 ```php
 'Whmcs' => DarthSoup\Whmcs\Facades\Whmcs::class